 DATA AND METHODS

-In Europe, several vector-borne viruses pose growing public health concerns, including arboviruses such as chikungunya (CHIKV), dengue (DENV), Zika (ZIKV) and West Nile virus (WNV), alongside tick-borne viruses such as encephalitis (TBEV) and Crimean-Congo hemorrhagic fever virus (CCHFV).
+In Europe, several vector-borne viruses pose growing public health concerns, including arboviruses such as chikungunya (CHIKV), dengue (DENV), Zika (ZIKV), Usutu (USUV) and West Nile virus (WNV), alongside tick-borne viruses such as encephalitis (TBEV) and Crimean-Congo hemorrhagic fever virus (CCHFV).
 For some of them (such as WNV, DENV, and TBEV), several hundred human cases (imported or indigenous) are detected each year in Romania.
+Considering only the West Nile virus, between 1997 and 2023, more than 900 cases have been confirmed, with an alarming surge between 2017 and 2019.

 In the context of One Health, an integrated surveillance system needs to be considered - one that combines human and animal health monitoring (detection of cases and identification of animal reservoirs), entomological surveillance (vector identification and risk assessment), and environmental monitoring and modeling.